 In New England, the end of the nice weather (not the beginning of summer) is when we start thinking about getting away, cringing at the thought of those nasty winter months up ahead and starting to save, plan, daydream, and book our next big vacation.

 One of my least favorite things about modern air travel is forking over $50 or more to check a bag, rendering my hunt for the cheapest flight completely useless.
+These expert packing tips from veteran travelers like flight attendants and military service personnel will turn you into a packing ninja and major money saver!

 Believe it or not, there is an upside to a bad economy.
 Since fewer people are making vacations a priority, hotels and resorts are offering fantastic deals to anyone willing to travel.